ss-abramchuk/OpenVPNAdapter/README.md

             // Additional parameters as key:value pairs may be provided here ]

-        // Add this line if you want to keep TUN interface active during pauses or reconnections configuration.tunPersist = true
+        // Uncomment this line if you want to keep TUN interface active during pauses or reconnections
+        // configuration.tunPersist = true

         // Apply OpenVPN configuration
         let properties: OpenVPNProperties